adamsilver/fdpb/08-an-upload-form.md

 }());
 ```

 The calling application simply detects `Dropzone` before creating an instant.
+When it's undefined, that indicates the browser either lacks support or there was a network failure.
+Either way, users get the degraded experience.

 ```JS
 if(typeof Dropzone !== 'undefined') {